atbcb/usab-uswds/_pages/about/budget-performance/cj.md

 On January 22, 2018, the Board issued a correction to its updated accessibility requirements for ICT to restore provisions on TTY access that were inadvertently omitted.
 The original Section 508 standards and Section 255 guidelines required that devices with two-way voice communication support use of TTY devices which provide text communication across phone connections for persons with hearing or speech impairments.
 In its ICT refresh, the Board had proposed replacing this provision with a requirement for real-time text (RTT) functionality, a new technology with significant advantages over TTYs.
 In finalizing the rule, however, the Board chose to reserve the RTT requirement because the Federal Communications Commission had initiated its own rulemaking to address RTT functionality.
 In doing so, the Board intended to add the original TTY provision back into the rule, but the necessary language was unintentionally omitted.
 The correction notice restored the TTY requirement with minor editorial changes for consistency with the new format and terminology of the updated requirements and corrected two typographical errors in other sections of the rule.

-Corrections to the ICT Final Standards and Guidelines Direct final rule; request for comments

 <ul>
   <li> notice of intent to establish advisory committee: April 18, 2006</li>
   <li> notice establishing advisory committee: July 6, 2006</li>